 CASL and CAN-SPAM Compliance

 It is very important to follow Anti-Spam laws that apply to the region you are sending email to (or from).
 The Canadian Anti-Spam Legislation (CASL) and the CAN-SPAM Act in the USA were introduced to establish the minimum legal regulatory standards to which marketers must adhere to to remain compliant.
 Both CASL and CAN-SPAM apply in a variety of situations:

 - If you are sending email to subscribers based in Canada or the United States

 - If you are sending email to a domain that is hosted in Canada or the United States

 However, compliance alone will not guarantee delivery.
 What is important to point out is that it only takes one address in a contact list to require you to adhere to these laws.
 So as a general rule we recommend everyone adhere to the strictest rules of the road to ensure global compliance.

 There are two basic kinds of email you might send:

-Advertises or promotes a commercial product or service, including content on a website operated for a commercial purpose.
+Advertises, promotes or encourages the recipient to participate in a commercial activity, including content on a website operated for a commercial purpose.